 with $\sigma_{ij}=1+\delta_{ij}$.
-GOE statistics is recovered in the limiting case of maximum sparsity $s=1$ and Poisson statistics in the case of minimum sparsity $s=0$.
+GOE statistics is recovered in the limiting case of null sparsity $s=1$ and Poisson statistics in the case of maximum sparsity $s=0$.
 For arbitrary sparsity, the spectral density $\rho(E)$ is intermediate between a Gaussian shape and a semicircle, and is difficult to describe analytically.
 Thus, Ref.~\cite{jac01} carried out a numerical unfolding, fitting a polynomial of arbitrary degree to the integrated level density of either a single realization of the eigenspectrum (individual-spectrum unfolding or self unfolding), or to the integrated level density averaged over the whole ensemble (ensemble unfolding).
-In the case of \emph{ergodic} ensembles, both types of unfolding give the same statistical results, which is however not the case for \emph{nonergodic} ensembles.
 After this prior unfolding, a normal-mode analysis similar to Eqs.~(\ref{EqX})-(\ref{EqSVD}) was applied to the ensemble of fluctuations, in which case only fluctuation normal modes and no trend normal modes are obtained.
-For intermediate sparsities $0<s<1$, instead of the scale invariance property of Eq.~(\ref{EqScree}), a cross-over was observed for the fluctuations with rigid behaviour ($\gamma=1$) for higher order-numbers $k$ (finer scales) and soft behaviour ($\gamma=2$) at lower order-numbers (coarser scales).
+For intermediate sparsities $0<s<1$, instead of the scale invariance property of Eq.~(\ref{EqScree}), a cross-over was observed for the fluctuations with rigid behavior ($\gamma=1$) for higher order-numbers $k$ (finer scales) and soft behavior ($\gamma=2$) at lower order-numbers (coarser scales).
 The location of the cross-over $k_\times$ was found to be proportional with the dimension of the spectrum, $k_\times \propto \sqrt{N}$, and shifts to higher order-numbers $k$ (finer scales) for lower sparsities $s$.
-An ambiguity was found in the number variance fluctuation measure $\Sigma^2$ when calculated after individual-spectrum unfolding or after ensemble unfolding, which however was argued to be an artificial effect of the two types of unfolding that were compared, and Ref~\cite{jac01} warned against interpreting erroneously the sparse matrix model of being nonergodic.\\
+An ambiguity was found in the number variance fluctuation measure $\Sigma^2$ when calculated after individual-spectrum unfolding or after ensemble unfolding, which however was argued to be an artificial effect of the two types of unfolding that were compared, and Ref~\cite{jac01} warned against interpreting erroneously the sparse matrix model of being non-ergodic.